 If you’re not sure of anything when checking your four-legged friend, we advise you speak directly to your vet.

-A great way to keep your dog’s skin and coat in tip-top condition is to book a session with a dog groomer every four months or however long is needed to keep up with the growth of their coat.
+A great way to keep your dog’s skin and coat in tip-top condition is to book a session with a dog groomer.
+Dependent on your dog’s breed this can vary from every 6 weeks to a few times year.
+If unsure speak to your vet and/or groomer for guidance.
 Omega 3 and 6 are key ingredients for your dog to maintain a healthy skin and coat and avoid flaky dry skin, dullness and even hair loss.
 A great source of Omega 3 & 6 is salmon oil which our Joints & Coat food for dogs range contains.

 More than 90% of dogs over 5 years of age can be affected by painful joints, this can be down to old age or other factors such as over-use or putting too much weight onto the joints.
 Ingredients such as Chondroitin and Glucosamine help to support joint health and mobility in dogs.
 Our Joints & Coat range of food and treats contain both of these ingredients

 A dog’s immune system fights off all invading bacteria, and the digestion system consists of good and bad bacteria to break down the food your dog eats.
 This is hard to check-over yourself, but if you at all worried your dog isn’t feeling fit and healthy, please visit your vet.
 Our Simply Gentle range of food and treats contains Chicory, a natural prebiotic, which helps to supports gut health in dogs with sensitive stomachs

 To keep that sparkle in your four-legged friend’s eyes, ensure there is a source of Vitamin A in your dogs diet.
 Keep a check on your dog’s ears to ensure they are squeaky clean, to avoid a build-up of wax.